Lemmy731/AirBnB_clone_v4/README.md

 # Iterations

-The project was developed in several iterations, being V4 the last one.
+This project was developed in several iterations, being V4 the last one.
 This iterations encompassed several concepts and integrations that will be explained below.

 ## The Console